sisiame/SimpleTodo/README.md

 The following **optional** features are implemented:

-- [x] User can delete a task by long pressing on task
+- [ ] User can delete a task by long pressing on task
-- [x] User can edit a task by double tapping on the task
+- [ ] User can edit a task by double tapping on the task

-The following **research-based improvements** are implemented:

-* [x] User can use SharedPreferences to save previously added list items

 The following **additional** features are implemented: